MNagariya/Task-Backend-Project/README.md

-#This is TWS's Task Management App created by Mayank Nagariya.
+#This is Task Management App created by Mayank Nagariya.

 Tech stack used-
 1. Backend- Flask (choosen flask because it's very lightweight and gives us flexibility to choose other things)